 ARCS 4107 C – Studio 7, winter 2021

-Desrochers-Turgeon has conducted archival research at the Polarbiblioteket and Arktisk Institut in Copenhagen, the Historical Archives of Contemporary Arts in Venice, and Library and Archives Canada on trans-nationalistic representation, architectural exhibitions, and colonial building practices.
+Desrochers-Turgeon has conducted archival research at the Polarbiblioteket and Arktisk Institut in Copenhagen, the Historical Archives of Contemporary Arts in Venice, Library and Archives Canada and the Canadian Centre for Architecture (DRRP 2020) on trans-nationalistic representation, architectural exhibitions, and settler colonial building practices.
 Her field work research combines drawing and text-based practices and engages with issues of reading, representing, and surveying places.

-She co-founded the Carleton Research Practice of Teaching Collaborative (CR I PT I C), which research through the practice of teaching in academic settings in architecture.
+She co-founded the Carleton Research Practice of Teaching Collaborative (C R I P T I C), whose research revolves around the practice of teaching in academic settings in architecture.

-Desrochers-Turgeon has worked in various design firms specializing in industrial design, architecture, and landscape architecture in Montreal and Berlin.
+Desrochers-Turgeon has practiced design in Montreal and Berlin, where she gained experience in low-income housing and exhibition design.
 She has collaborated on exhibitions at the Centre de Design in Montreal, the Bibliothèque et Archives nationales du Québec, and the Canadian Museum of History.